Decide your destination in advance and have a planned

 -

-Check the interior of your vehicle and surrounding areas
+Check the interior of your vehicle and surrounding areas before getting on your vehicle.

 -